Are you interested in helping people with heart problems?

 - General Psychology, General Sociology, or Cultural Anthropology

 - Anatomy and Physiology (complete sequence with labs)

 - Introduction to Physics or high school level Physics

 - College English Sequence

 - Electives to reach a total of 39 quarter units of prerequisites (26 semester)

 - Observation in an EP lab. (to be scheduled by the prospective student)

 State Regulations for Online Programs

 Restrictions apply for online courses from specific states.
-Please refer to the LLU distance education information page for more information.
+Please refer to the LLU STATE AUTHORIZATION page for more information.

-Please contact the program advisor for advisement before you submit your application.
+Please contact the Program Director for advisement before you submit your application.